 |On this page|

 The Vellum Brush SOP is an interactive tool that lets you brush Vellum geometry in the viewport.
 This interactivity enables sculpting operations in Damped mode, and draping operations in Settle mode.
 The purpose of this tool is to modify existing Vellum setups.
-It can be used on Vellum cloth, Vellum hair, and Vellum softbodies.
+It can be used on Vellum cloth, Vellum hair, Vellum softbodies, as well as Vellum grains and fluids.

-One you connect the node in your network, press Enter to activate the brush state.
+Once you connect the node in your network, press Enter to activate the brush state.
+When the brush is active, a HUD is displayed in the viewport.

 You can use the menus in the toolbar to change the shape and type of brush, depending on the effect you're trying to create.